SafeSquid-Github/superset-reporting/README.md

    192.168.1.12
    ```

-   This file will allow aggregator to pull logs from each specified proxy server.
+   This file will allow the aggregator to pull logs from each specified proxy server.

 ## Monit Configuration